Grattan Scholars - Research Themes

 Recent publications include ‘Are they acculturating?
 Europe's immigrants and gender egalitarianism’, Social Forces, (with Antje Roeder), ‘Evil Tidings: Are Reorganizations more Successful if Employees are Informed Early?, Koelner and ‘Middle Class Squeeze?
 Social Class and Perceived Financial Hardship in Ireland, 2002-2012’, The Economic and Social Review.

-Dr Jan Skopek
+Assistant Professor Jan Skopek

 Jan Skopek is Assistant Professor at the Department of Sociology at Trinity College Dublin.
 Previously, he held positions as post-doctoral researcher at the State Institute of Family Research at the University of Bamberg, Germany, and as post-doctoral Senior Researcher in the eduLIFE project at the Comparative Life Course & Inequality Research Centre (CLIC) located at the Department of Political and Social Sciences of the EUI, Florence, Italy.